 For sustainable successful e-mail marketing and satisfied customers, constant monitoring of success is absolutely crucial.
 Firms usually monitor the most common key figures, but you can only improve performance if you also understand these values.
-The Net Promoter Score Ⓡ and best time to send the order are for example some of the figures that receive far too little attention.
+The Net Promoter Score® and the best time to send the order are for example some of the figures that receive far too little attention.
 In this article, Soraya Segni from Newsletter2Go explains what the KPIs of email marketing are all about and what you can do to ensure relevant mailings and satisfied customers.

 E-Mail marketing is one of the most effective methods in online marketing as you can reach high successes with a relatively low effort.
 Besides increasing revenues and improving customer communication, e-mail marketing aims for the following goals: Making customers satisfied and retaining them in the long term.
 It is necessary to have a concrete objective in order to make success measurable and being able to optimize constantly.

-The most common newsletter KPIs allow to draw important conclusions about optimization potential of current and future e-mail campaigns.
+The most common newsletter KPIs allow us to draw important conclusions about the optimization potential of current and future e-mail campaigns.
 If you're just starting out with email marketing, the multitude of KPIs can be confusing.
 In the following, we have briefly summarized which KPIs are really useful:

 Tip: Again, you should not expect too high numbers.
 Good opening rates are already between 20 percent and 25 percent, depending on the industry.